karthikj757/Module1/README.md

 Successfully wrote a Python program to check whether the given number is **even** or **odd** using `if...else` statements.

-# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+# 2. Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.